 Check your content for accessibility by using this simple tool.

-Please be aware that there are many versions of Adobe out there.
+Please be aware that there are many versions of Adobe Reader.
 You will only be able to use full features when using the paid version.
-Check with your Department to see if you have access to the full license of Adobe.
+Check with your department to see if you have access to the paid version of Adobe Reader.

-Acrobat DC: Creating Accessible PDF's: Training modules on Lynda.com.
-You can log in with your AU credentials to access all types of training videos.
+- Acrobat DC: Creating Accessible PDF's: Training modules on Lynda.com.
+You can log in with your AU credentials to access training videos.

-Don't forget to appoint someone in your department as the point person for and requested accommodations.
+Remember to appoint someone in your department as the point of contact for any requested accommodations.